 If you’re mad or upset, just let the other person know.
 Write them a letter, put a note in their book, or even tell the hostel desk to tell them for you.
 If you don’t want to talk, fine, but somehow convey what the problem at hand is.
 It can’t be stressed enough how much communication is key on the road.

-There’s always another site, activity, or place that can be visited on a whim.
+There’s always an activity or place that can be visited on a whim.
 Don’t get bogged down on money issues, because you would just be letting precious time slip away.
 Plan for the unexpected and you’ll be ahead of the game, and if it happens, you’ll be ready and unfazed.

 “You should just know not to do that!”.
 In reality, maybe they don’t know and when you’re in a new place, with new people, seeing things you’ve possibly never witnessed before, they very well may not know better.
 Personalities are going to clash, what’s acceptable to one may be inadmissible to another; recognize and respect each other’s boundaries and limits.
 They will 100% be tested in various situations, therefore, it’s up to you to be upfront with one another to understand who tolerates and is ok with what.